 3.5 Data Quality Summary

 Table 4 shows the final summary of the work where the SDQ benchmark can be defined as precision, consistency, completeness and accuracy for any GIS data which can be raster or vector.
-This benchmark SDQ will allow user to evaluate data, which can be raster or vector.
+This benchmark SDQ will allow users to evaluate data, which can be raster or vector.
 This will allow users to select an appropriate data before moving on to further analysis.
 These SDQ will also user to select data for analysis based on accuracy, completeness and precision this will allow user to get the required data the application domain that may me land cover, ocean, forest cover or forest fire analysis but on the other hand if the data has low completeness in that case user has large amount of data but less useful data for its application.

 Table 4.
 Summary of Work on Spatial Data Quality